MiketheChap/worldwidestew/content/blog/2026-09-24-entering-fall---and-other-seasons.md

     - humanity
     - inspiration
 ---
 If it's Tuesday, it's Fall!
-With the conditions of the world (and, at least for me, money being tight), I'm feeling a bit of stress.
-Are you?
+With the conditions of the world (and, at least for me, money being a bit tight), I'm feeling some stress.

 With new seasons, we're always trying to *make our way through* (this seems even more true this year).
+Maybe you can identify with some of the ways I'm trying to *make it through* this season:

 Here are some of my more recent seasons: